-The IEBWA was founded in 2003 by Debranne Pattillo (USA), and Nicole Rombach (United Kingdom).
-With the global expansion of the Equinology Equine Body Worker® programme, international divisions were founded in Canada, Australia, and New Zealand.
-In addition, IEBWA membership was opened to practitioners and educational institutions whose standards of certification and professional ethics were in line with the ethos of the IEBWA.
+The IEBWA was founded in 2003 by Debranne Pattillo, MEEBW, MSc. (h.c.)
+(USA), and Nicole Rombach.
+APM, MEEBW, PG AM, MSc., PhD (United Kingdom).
+With the global expansion of the Equinology Equine Body Worker® and Caninology Canine Body Worker® programmes, international divisions were founded in Canada, Australia, and New Zealand.
+In addition, IEBWA membership was opened to practitioners and educational institutions whose standards of certification and professional ethics are in line with the ethos of the IEBWA.

-To foster and support the training of suitable persons as Equine Body Workers and to support, help and protect qualified Equine Body Workers
+- To foster and support the training of suitable persons as Equine/Canine Body Workers and to support, help and protect qualified Equine/Canine Body Workers

-- To maintain a register of qualified Equine Body Workers who are members and to make equine body work by qualified practitioners available to the general public
+- To maintain a register of qualified Equine/Canine Body Workers who are members, and to make equine and canine body work by qualified practitioners available to the general public

-To be the coordinating and organizing body for the maintenance of contact between all Equine Body Workers affiliated with the Association
+- To be the coordinating and organizing body for the maintenance of contact between all Equine and Canine Body Workers affiliated with the Association

-The IEBWA recognizes that Animal Body Work is not intended to replace veterinary care.
+The IEBWA emphasises that Animal Body Work is not intended to replace veterinary care.